Don’t spend all your time in the city! Enjoy the best day trips from Toronto in our ultimate travel guide!

 This alpine ski resort just north of Collingwood was established in 1941 and has been in operation ever since.

-There is, of course, amazing skiing/snowboarding at Blue mountain but also bike trails and beautiful day spas to take advantage of.
+There is, of course, amazing skiing and snowboarding at Blue Mountain but also bike trails and beautiful day spas to take advantage of.

-And if you happen to make your way out here in Summer you’ll be treated to great hiking trails, scenic caves and even a gondola with spectacular views.
+And if you happen to visit in Summer you can enjoy the hiking trails, mountain biking trails, scenic caves and even a gondola ride with spectacular views.

 What to Do in Blue Mountain